awsdocs/amazon-chime-administration-guide/doc_source/phone-inventory.md

 1. Select the user's full name, and choose **Assign**\.

-For instructions on how to edit the user's calling and SMS permissions, see [Editing Calling and SMS Permissions](user-phone.md#edit-phone-perms)\.
+For instructions on how to edit the user's calling and SMS permissions, see [Editing calling and SMS permissions](user-phone.md#edit-phone-perms)\.
 When you change a user's Amazon Chime Business Calling phone number or phone number permissions, we recommend providing the user with their new phone number or permissions information\.
 Before users can access their new phone number or permissions features, they must sign out of their Amazon Chime account and sign in again\.

 **To assign Amazon Chime Voice Connector phone numbers to an Amazon Chime Voice Connector or Amazon Chime Voice Connector group**